- Socially responsible implementation of restructuring measures

 - The proportion of female managers increased further

-Deutsche Bank’s people agenda and HR activities in 2016 were characterized by the bank’s transformation and that form part of Strategy 2020.
+Deutsche Bank’s people agenda and HR activities in 2016 were characterized by the bank’s transformation and restructuring measures that form part of Strategy 2020.
 To make the organization more cost-efficient, a reduction of staff by 9,000 individual jobs as measured in FTE worldwide, with 4,000 located in Germany, had been announced in 2015.
 During 2016, the bank conducted a transparent and constructive dialog with employee representatives in Germany and elsewhere.
 The multi-stage negotiation process in Germany included an initial round of negotiations for a framework balance of interest agreement and a framework Strategy 2020 social plan.
 This was followed by three rounds of negotiations on specific balance of interest agreements for all impacted business divisions and infrastructure functions in the home market, which concluded in 2016.

 Internationally, Deutsche Bank has also made progress in rationalizing its footprint and reducing its workforce.
 Among the measures initiated in 2016 are the sale of bank subsidiaries in Argentina, Mexico, the US and the UK as well as the closing of country representative offices.